Lukas-Wollmann/IT-Projekt-WS25/src/semantic/doc.md

 ```

 ### Control Flow Checking
 As a part of the type checking pass, we also check the control flow.
 This is very simple logic so its also done while doing the rest of the type checking.
 Very visit function return a boolean, `true` if the node returned for sure and `false` otherwise.
 All expressions don't return.
 Some statments return: the `ReturnStmt` always returns, an `IfStmt` returns where the `then` and `else` branch return and a `BlockStmt` returns of it returns (WOW :D).
+Contructs like a `WhileStmt`, later maybe some sort of for-loop will be marked as non-returning.
 These simple rules are enough to make a very simple control flow check, to ensure all paths inside a function return.

 ## Future and TODOs